spiffe/spiffe/standards/SPIFFE_Broker_API.md

 ### 4.9 Workload Lifecycle

-Both server and client MUST monitor the state of the workload and ensure that no operations are performed beyond the lifetime of the workload.
-For instance, the server MUST not send responses to the client once the workload has stopped.
-Clients on the other hand MUST drop all the data received for the workload, removing it from file systems or other locations it potentially have stored it in addition.
+Server and client MUST ensure that no operations are performed beyond the lifetime of the workload.
+Once the workload has stopped, the server MUST stop sending responses for that workload, and the client MUST drop all data it received for the workload, removing it from file systems or other locations where it may have been stored.

 What constitutes "stopped" depends on the reference type.
 For local references (such as a process ID), the workload is considered stopped when the underlying